wrathofwally/udacity_FSWD_movies_website/README.md

 2. unzip the contents to a memorable/usefull directory.
 3. do one of the following:
 Windows
-Open either fresh_tomatoes.py or ent_centre.py in idle and press F5.
+Open ent_centre.py in idle and press F5.
 Linux/unix/mac
-Open a terminal, navigate to the memorable/usefull directory. type python fresh_tomatoes.py or python ent_centre.py
+Open a terminal, navigate to the memorable/usefull directory. type python ent_centre.py and hit enter.

 Your default browser should open the fresh_tomatoes.html file.